Caramelized Dark Chocolate Tart

 One of the first things I made from Baking Chez Moi were these caramelized dark chocolate tarts.
 The texture of these tarts is outstanding – smooth and creamy.
 But it goes beyond that because the slight bitter flavor of the dark chocolate is enhanced with caramelized sugar and caramelized cinnamon.
 Hold on you said what?… yeah caramelized sugar and cinnamon is steeped in hot cream and that is then used to make the ganache filling.
 It is really as good as it sounds!
 I topped the tarts with homemade salted caramel sauce, whipped cream and a touch of sea salt to heighten the chocolate and caramel flavor.

 You seriously don’t need another chocolate tart recipe in your life.
 This is it!!
 You can make the recipe in a regular 9-inch tart pan or do minis as I did.
 You can also use milk chocolate if you are not a fan of bittersweet chocolate.
-All I ask is that you make sure you use good quality chocolate for this recipe (I used Ghirardelli Bittersweet baking chips) otherwise you will miss on the decadence and no one wants that. - The filling can be used in a 9-inch tart crust too.
+All I ask is that you make sure you use good quality chocolate for this recipe (I used Ghirardelli Bittersweet baking chips) otherwise you will miss on the decadence and no one wants that.

 For Tart Crust: